turicas/covid19-br/README.en.md

 the dataset update command.

 > Note: the script that automatically downloads and converts data must
-> be executed separately, with the command `./run-spiders.sh`.
+> be executed separately, with the command `python covid19br/run_spider.py`.